a0viedo/a0viedo/README.md

-Hi there, my name is Alejandro and I'm a Senior Backend Engineer.
+Hi there, my name is Alejandro and I'm a software engineer.
 I've collaborated with a few Open Source projects and initiatives, like [Nodeschool](https://nodeschool.io/) and
 [Nodeconf Argentina](https://nodeconfar.com).
 In my free time I love to brew coffee, play videogames and listen to live music.